-Dental x-rays are images of your teeth that allow the dentist to evaluate your health beyond what can be seen with the naked eye or felt by a dental examination.
-Dental x-rays are not only important in diagnosing cavities between the teeth and underneath existing fillings, but can also aid your dentist in identifying issues such as bone loss, sinus congestion, impacted (not erupted) teeth and even signs of a more serious problem such as cancer.
-Check out our services page for more information about the digital x-rays we use!
+What is the importance Of X-Rays?
+Dental X-rays are images of your teeth that allow the dentist to evaluate your health beyond what can be seen with the naked eye or felt by a dental examination.
+Dental x-rays are not only important in diagnosing cavities between the teeth and underneath existing fillings but can also aid your dentist in identifying issues such as bone loss, sinus congestion, impacted (not erupted) teeth and even signs of a more serious problem such as cancer.
+Check out our services page for more information about the digital X-rays we use!

 Types of x-rays and why they are prescribed

 Bitewings – These are the most commonly prescribed X-rays and are used to detect cavities in between the teeth as well as under existing fillings.
 We can see bone levels in these images as well.
 Bitewings are prescribed based on how frequently you get cavities.
 A high-risk individual may have these check-up x-rays prescribed as often as every year.
 If the doctor is monitoring an area, a follow-up x-ray may be taken at the next appointment to ensure nothing has changed.